jonpas/ASEL/README.md

 **Airsoft Explosive _Modelling_ Language [ASEmL]:**

-ASEmL is a visual (modelling) sub-language of ASEL, described as an Ecore metamodel in [Eclipse Modelling Framework (EMF)](https://www.eclipse.org/modeling/emf/).
+ASEmL is a visual (modelling) sub-language of ASEL, described as an Ecore metamodel in [Eclipse Modeling Framework (EMF)](https://www.eclipse.org/modeling/emf/).
+It is an improved version of the Xtext-generated metamodel.
+May once be used in place of the generated one, however currently it is kept separate for experimental purposes.

 ### Setup